-This article continues from Part I. Part II chronicles the decline of Huntley & Palmer.
+This article continues from Part I. Part II chronicles the decline of Huntley & Palmers.

 Iced gems were introduced in 1910.

-Huntley & Palmer, as late as 1910, largely eschewed advertising.
+As late as 1910, Huntley & Palmers largely eschewed advertising.

-By 1911 the company had a regular staff of 7,000, not counting the additional workers taken on during peak times.
-That year, Huntley & Palmer was accused of dismissing without notice workers who were affiliated with trade unions, although company officials denied the accusation.
+Huntley & Palmers had a regular staff of 7,000 by 1911, plus additional staff during peak times.
+That year the company was accused of dismissing without notice workers who were affiliated with trade unions, although company officials denied the accusation.